johnnyEmpires/pyeasylog/README.md

 ## Installation

-1. Clone the package or clone the repository.
+1. Clone the repository or by downloading it as zip file.
-2. Change directory where `setup.py` is.
+2. Extract the zip if needed then, change directory into the package.
 3. Use `pip` to install, mind the dot (.)
 ```
 pip instal .